virtualidentityag/quality-gate/README.md

 - `biotope-quality-gate --skip-style` - will only lint `js`, `ts` files

 ### Fix (`--fix`)
-This option will try to fix any errors that it finds automatically.
-If there are errors it finds but cannot fix them, it will report them as usual.
+This option will try to fix any errors that it finds automatically before reporting.
+If there are any unfixable errors, it will report them as usual.
 Typically, this option should not be used on any automated tests.
 To use this option you can add `--fix` or through the shorthanded notation `-f`.

 Example: